 Commenters are encouraged to nominate their favourite absurdities out of this piece, or to defend them.
 Mine are mostly (but not all) in the table partway down.
 Did you know light rail lines seem to cause high-tech companies to sprout decades before the line opens?
 Did you know that regionwide populations of Ottawa and Waterloo can be compared to city limits populations of other cities, as convenient?
 And what exactly can we learn from knowing the population of San Francisco in 1904, when they opened their first light rail line?
 Might the absence of cars in that year make the cases hard to compare?

 This is well-intentioned, and perhaps in late stages of debate it's unavoidable.
 Again, my response to it is not a view about light rail but rather about the style of argument, which assumes (contrary to this) that rail-bus distinctions overwhelm all others, and explain so much of the arc of history.

 UPDATE: This post isn't about the Waterloo light rail debate itself, but here are some sources on the subject:

-When any US study refers to "metro areas," they probably mean this:
+When any US study or journalist refers to "metro areas," they probably mean this: